 503.2.3 Surface.
-Fire apparatus access roads shall be designed and maintained to support imposed loads of 80,000 Lbs. for fire apparatus and shall be surfaced so as to provide all-weather driving capabilities.
+Fire apparatus access roads shall be designed and maintained to support imposed loads of 85,000 Lbs. for fire apparatus and shall be surfaced so as to provide all-weather driving capabilities.

-(Reason: To address the current size of fire trucks in use - figure derived from DOT requirements for waiver of vehicle exceeding such weight.)
+(Reason: To address the current size of fire trucks in use - figure derived from DOT requirements for waiver of vehicle exceeding such weight and from current maximum weights of fire trucks being purchased by jurisdictions in North Texas.)

 - 503.3 Marking.
-Where required by the fire code official, approved signs or other approved notices or markings that include the words NO PARKING-FIRE LANE Striping, signs, or other markings, when approved by the fire code official, shall be provided for fire apparatus access roads to identify such roads or prohibit the obstruction thereof.
+Where required by the fire code official, approved signs or other approved notices or markings that include the words NO PARKING FIRE LANE Striping, signs, or other markings, when approved by the fire code official, shall be provided for fire apparatus access roads to identify such roads or prohibit the obstruction thereof.
 The means by which fire lanes are designated Striping, signs and other markings shall be maintained in a clean and legible condition at all times and be replaced or repaired when necessary to provide adequate visibility. - (1) Striping Fire apparatus access roads shall be continuously marked by painted lines of red traffic paint six inches (6") in width to show the boundaries of the lane.
 The words "NO PARKING FIRE LANE" or "FIRE LANE NO PARKING" shall appear in four inch (4") white letters at 25 feet intervals on the red border markings along both sides of the fire lanes.
 Where a curb is available, the striping shall be on the vertical face of the curb. - (2) Signs Signs shall read "NO PARKING FIRE LANE" or "FIRE LANE NO PARKING" and shall be 12" wide and 18" high.
 Signs shall be painted on a white background with letters and borders in red, using not less than 2" lettering.
 Signs shall be permanently affixed to a stationary post and the bottom of the sign shall be six feet, six inches (6'6") above finished grade.
 Signs shall be spaced not more than fifty feet (50') apart along both sides of the fire lane.
 Signs may be installed on permanent buildings or walls or as approved by the Fire Chief.

-(Reason: Establishes a standard method of marking and reflects local long-standing practices.)
+(Reason: Establishes a standard method of marking and reflects regional long-standing practices.)

 503.4 Obstruction of Fire Apparatus Access Roads.
 Fire apparatus access roads shall not be obstructed in any manner, including the parking of vehicles.
-The minimum widths and clearances established in Section 503.2.1 and any area marked as a fire lane as described in Section 503.3 shall be maintained at all times.
+The minimum widths and clearances established in Section 503.2.1 and 503.2.2 and any area marked as a fire lane as described in Section 503.3 shall be maintained at all times.